Jonathan Miller

-Sir Jonathan Wolfe Miller CBE (21 July 1934 – 27 November 2019) was an English theatre and opera director, actor, author, television presenter, humourist and physician.
+Sir Jonathan Wolfe Miller CBE (21 July 1934 – 27 November 2019) was an English theatre and opera director, actor, author, television presenter, comedian and physician.
 After training in medicine and specialising in neurology in the late 1950s, he came to prominence in the early 1960s in the comedy revue Beyond the Fringe with Peter Cook, Dudley Moore and Alan Bennett.

 Miller began directing operas in the 1970s.
 His 1982 production of a "Mafia"-styled Rigoletto was set in 1950s Little Italy, Manhattan.
 In its early days, he was an associate director at the National Theatre.
 He later ran the Old Vic Theatre.
 As a writer and presenter of more than a dozen BBC documentaries, Miller became a television personality and public intellectual in Britain and the United States.

 Life and career

 Early life

 Miller grew up in St John's Wood, London, in a well-connected Jewish family.
 His father Emanuel (1892–1970), who was of Lithuanian descent and suffered from severe rheumatoid arthritis, was a military psychiatrist and subsequently a paediatric psychiatrist at Harley House.
 His mother, Betty Miller (née Spiro) (1910–1965), was a novelist and biographer who was originally from County Cork, Ireland.
 Miller had an elder sister, Sarah (died 2006) who worked in television for many years and retained an involvement with Judaism that Miller, as an atheist, always eschewed.
-The young Miller was brought for assessment to several child psychiatrists, including Donald Winnicott.
-As a teenager he had many sessions with the psychiatrist Leopold Stein, whose sessions he enjoyed and in which they "simply conversed about philosophy and Hughlings Jackson's early neurological theories."
+As a child Miller had a stammer and was attention-seeking, compensating for his stammer by speaking in foreign accents.
+He also developed an astonishing talent for mimicry, including chickens and steamtrains.
+The young Miller was assessed by several child psychiatrists, including Donald Winnicott.
+He had many sessions, as a teenager with the psychiatrist Leopold Stein.
+Miller enjoyed the sessions and said that they "simply conversed about philosophy and Hughlings Jackson's early neurological theories".